 Sleeping System Examples

-Here are a couple sleep system examples and how they can be paired up with shelters of similar value.
-The first is for folks seeking the lightest and warmest set-up without regard to price and the next is focused on "bang for your buck" products.
+Here are a couple of sleep system examples and how they can be paired up with shelters of similar value.
+The first is for folks seeking the lightest and warmest set-up without regard to price, and the next is focused on bang for your buck products.
 Choosing components with the best warmth-to-weight ratios means you could also add a super light bivy sack to your sleep system and still stay under 2.5 lbs.

-Big Four Grand Total: 4 lbs, 4.6 oz, and $1,425This expert level ultralight kit, with the price tag to match, has the added protection of a bivy sack (and it would weigh in under 4 lbs. without).
+Big Four Grand Total: 4 lbs, 1.36 oz, and $1,210This expert level ultralight kit, with the price tag to match, has the added protection of a bivy sack (and it would weigh in under 4 lbs. without).
 Every thru-hiker we know would be psyched to use this kit.

 These systems demonstrate not only how expensive it can be to shave ounces from your ultralight set-up, but that the investment can lead to a more protective, warm, and comfortable kit.
 Lots of folks have successfully thru-hiked long trails with systems similar to both of these.
 The main advantage of the premium system is an added safety margin if you choose to add a bivy sack, or the weight savings if you forgo it.
-The top-of-the-line bag and pad combo is exactly twice as expensive as the budget focused combo, but it saves you 5.1 ounces and is both warmer and more comfortable.
-This weight savings allows including the added weather protection and safety of a bivy sack for the same weight as the budget-focused bag and pad combo.
+The top-of-the-line bag and pad combo is $140 more expensive as the budget-focused combo, but it saves you several ounces and is more comfortable.
+This weight savings allows including the added weather protection and safety of a bivy sack for the same weight as the budget-focused bag and pad combo, which will increase warmth, weather protection, and overall versatility.

 Care & Feeding of Down Sleeping Bags

 To get started, find a large, front-loading commercial washing machine.
 Most laundromats will have them.
-A top loading washer with an agitator can damage down garments…don't do it.
+A top loading washer with an agitator can damage down garments — don't do it.
 You'll also want to round up a down-specific soap like Nikwax Down Wash to take with you.
 Spot clean any really dirty areas of the shell material first with a cotton cloth and then turn your bag inside out.
 Use your down specific soap on the normal cycle with cold water for all cycles.
 Select a second rinse if that is an option, or run another full cycle after the first with no soap.
-Now you have a clean but wet bag… and drying it is the most time consuming step.
+Now you have a clean but wet bag.
+Drying it is the most time-consuming step.